A physics-based model of swarming jellyfish: Discussion and results

 The essence of the counter-current swimming can be understood by means of the angular dynamics in Eq.~\eqref{eq counter curr}.
-We see that the noise has a standard deviation of $\sigma_L$ such that we expect the existence of the fixed point solution $\theta_j^{\star}-\delta_u = \pi$ to become more likely when $\varepsilon_{\mathbf{U},0}>\sigma_L$.
-For the given parameter, this critical average coupling is $\sigma_L=0.14$ which indeed is slightly beyond the transition zone of panel (h) Fig~\ref{fig: counter current}.
-In turn, there can still occur phase slips across the fixed point solution when the noise is temporarily too strong.
+We see that the noise has a standard deviation of $\sigma_L$ such that we expect the existence of the fixed point solution $\theta_j^{\star}-\delta_u = \pi$ to become more likely when $\varepsilon_{\mathbf{U},0}>\sigma^L$.
+For the given parameter, this critical average coupling is $\sigma^L=0.14$ rad\ s$^{-1}$ which indeed is slightly beyond the transition zone of panel (h) Fig~\ref{fig: counter current}.
+In turn, phase slips across the fixed point solution when the noise is temporarily too strong, can still occur.
 Then, the agents start to tumble or even rotate for some time such that their effective propulsion speed against the flow is drastically reduced.
-From panel (h) Fig.~\ref{fig: counter current} it can be seen that such events are already unlikely enough before the fixed point threshold is reached.
-Thus, we consider reconstructed set of parameters to be optimal as it stipulates the frequently encountered phenomenon of criticality in neuronal responses and biological systems in general \cite{hesse2014self,mora2011biological}.
+From panel (h) Fig.~\ref{fig: counter current} it can be seen that such events are unlikely before the fixed point threshold is reached.
+Thus, we consider the reconstructed set of parameters to be optimal as it stipulates the frequently encountered phenomenon of \textit{criticality} in neuronal responses and biological systems in general \cite{hesse2014self,mora2011biological}.